MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 The evolution of Search starts from the basic 'index card' concept, which tells you where to find the document etc. you are looking for, epitomized by the Dewey Decimal system found in libraries.
 As technology developed, it become possible to search limited metadata (filename) in file repositories, then other attributes and eventually search engines were able to index contents (Semantic analysis), file properties and metadata/tags across multiple repositories.
 In parallel, the user experience of the search, especially for creating the query and presenting results has improved from basic or cluttered to strongly structured with previews and interaction points, plus post-search filtering or refinement.
 In parallel, the technologies have become aware of security and governance, reporting and feedback, content weighting and relevance (e.g. headings are more important than text), context, relevancy and 'freshness' (more recent content is likely to be more useful) and can deal with advanced content management technologies.

-Search provides two 'experiences' within Microsoft 365 – [classic and modern](/sharepoint/differences-classic-modern-search) - both of which use the same Search Index.

-- Classic search, which is configured via the SharePoint Admin Centre and available through SharePoint Online.
-- Modern search, which is also known as Microsoft Search.
+Search provides mutiple 'experiences', often using one or more Indexes based on proprietary organizational data (semantic index), public data and 3rd party knowledge sources.

-Microsoft Search has evolved through the improvement of the search indexing and categorization processes using Microsoft Graph, Artificial Intelligence, and Bing algorithms to build results which are personalized for each user.
+Search has evolved through the improvement of the search indexing and categorization processes using graphs, Artificial Intelligence, and Bing algorithms to build results which are personalized for each user.
 This enables more insightful results based on understanding of the context, where the search is performed and importance of the content.

 Today we are moving into AI driven search which understands the person and provides very context specific results based on who they are, where they search from.
 This is supplemented by AI driven interfaces, including voice and image search.
 We can expect to see AI increasingly pervade search experiences combined with greatly enhanced personalization based on a wide range of context types.

-Search relies heavily on several other competencies including Collaboration and Information Architecture which enables more mature search capabilities within the organization.
+This Search competency relies heavily on several other competencies including Collaboration and Information Architecture which enables more mature search capabilities within the organization.
+See the Maturity Model for Microsoft 365 - Introduction for definitions of the Maturity Model levels.
+Some characteristics should, perhaps, be addressed a little more urgently than others; we have marked these with the 'Sparkles' emoji: ✨

 ### Level 100 - Initial